-3. Harmony values of the lightness and saturation contrasts

-3.1.
-Relative harmony value of lightness contrast

-Experiments have been performed in 1984-86 by 1220 students with 198.000 elementary experiments.
-Viewing conditions are: $45^{\circ}$ north sky light, $1600-1800\ lux$ , $1\ meter$ viewing distance, Y=30 gray background, 18 pieces of $15\times18\ cm$ size color samples from the whole gamut.
+Figure 13: The relative harmony value of the lightness contrast is not monotonously increasing.
+The same function is used for the saturation-contrast formula, but with a hue, and lightness dependent new variable 3 Harmony values of the lightness and saturation contrasts 3.1 Relative harmony value of lightness contrast Experiments have been performed in 1984-86 by 1220 students with 198.000 elementary experiments.
+Viewing conditions are: 45° north sky light, $1600 - 1800 \ lux$, 1 meter viewing distance, Y = 30 gray background, 18 pieces of $15 \times 18 \ cm$ size color samples from the whole gamut.
 Observers have ordered sample-pairs in according to the harmony preference.
 Results have been absolute frequencies and, after a normalization, relative frequencies and distributions, respectively.

-Figure 12: The relative harmony value of the lightness contrast is not monotonously increasing.
-The same function is used for the saturation-contrast formula, but with a hue, and lightness dependent new variable

-One of the most important consequences of this experiment is, that the distributions of luminance-contrast are hue independent and saturation independent from each other, in sense that these two latter attributes are arbitrary but constant in a sample-pair series.
-Therefore the relative harmony value as a function of the luminance-contrast can be presented in a unique curve: see fig 12.
+One of the most important consequences of this experiment is, that the distributions of luminance - contrast are hue independent and saturation independent from each other, in sense that these two latter attributes are arbitrary but constant in a sample-pair series.
+Therefore the relative harmony value as a function of the luminance - contrast can be presented in a unique curve: see fig 13.
 Its maximum value 100 is at the luminance difference 30.
 The difference is zero under the unit, because it is not noticeable, and the function for large differences tends to the value 15,6.
-The relative lightness harmony is over 50, iff 17 $\leq V \leq$ 45.
+The relative lightness harmony is over 50, if f $17 \le V \le 45$.
 Even just this non evident result of the paper can be efficiently applied in the color planning.